 The Cash Reserve Ratio at the time of notification of banks was 3% which having been revised a number of times.
-The flat rate of 15% was introduced in the credit policy for the first half of 1989-90.
+The flat rate of 15% was introduced in the credit policy for the first half of 1989- liquid assets every banking company is required to hold against their demand and time liabilities in addition to cash reserve requirement.